fdavies93/daily-notes.nvim/README.md

 > [!warning]
 >
 > This plugin isn't ready yet.
-Don't try to install it with lazy etc.
+Don't expect it to work if you install it!
+> However, pull requests are welcome.

 An nvim plugin to enable creating daily and weekly notes.
 Inspired by the Obsidian feature of the same name and